pimcore/pimcore/docs/Development_Documentation/01_Getting_Started/06_Create_A_First_Project.md

     {
         $this->enableLayout();
     }
 }
 ```

-Then we also need the new template `website/views/scripts/content/product.php`
+Then we also need a new template: `website/views/scripts/content/product.php`

 ```php
 <?php /** @var $this \Pimcore\View */ ?>